Al 'Azifoon (The Musicians) Al 'Azifoon performs classical and traditional Arabic music on traditional acoustic instruments.

 NOTE: the Egptian tabla is not to be confused with the Indian tabla, which is constructed and played much differently.

-The duff is a round frame drum, covered on one side with goat skin (or plastic).
+DUFF: The duff is a round frame drum, covered on one side with goat skin (or plastic).
 The duff is also called daff, deff or tar.
 It is played either on the knee, between the legs or held vertically by one hand.
 The duff generally keeps the basic rhythm but can also be played either solo or in a group to play very intricate rhythmic patterns.

 Duff